Hellenization: Historical

 Map of the Macedonian Empire, established by the military conquests of Alexander the Great in 334–323 BC.

 By the 4th century BC, the process of Hellenization had started in southwestern Anatolia's Lycia, Caria and Pisidia regions.
 (1st century fortifications at Pelum in Galatia, on Baş Dağ in Lycaonia and at Isaura are the only known Hellenistic-style structures in central and eastern Anatolia).

 When it was advantageous to do so, places like Side and Aspendos invented Greek-themed origin myths; an inscription published in SEG shows that in the 4th century BC Aspendos claimed ties to Argos, similar to Nikokreon of Cyprus who also claimed Argive lineage.
 (Argos was home to the Kings of Macedon.)
 Like the Argeads, the Antigonids claimed descent from Heracles, the Seleucids from Apollo, and the Ptolemies from Dionysus.

 The Seuthopolis inscription was very influential in the modern study of Thrace.
 The inscription mentions Dionysus, Apollo and some Samothracian gods.
-Scholars have interpreted the inscription as evidence of Hellenization in inland Thrace during the early Hellenistic, but this has been challenged by recent scholarship.
+Scholars have interpreted the inscription as evidence of Hellenization in inland Thrace during the early Hellenistic period, but this has been challenged by recent scholarship.

 However, Hellenization had its limitations.
 For example, areas of southern Syria that were affected by Greek culture mostly entailed Seleucid urban centres, where Greek was commonly spoken.
 The countryside, on the other hand, was largely unaffected, with most of its inhabitants speaking Syriac and clinging to their native traditions.

 By itself, archaeological evidence only gives researchers an incomplete picture of Hellenization; it is often not possible to state with certainty whether particular archaeological findings belonged to Greeks, Hellenized indigenous peoples, indigenous people who simply owned Greek-style objects or some combination of these groups.
 Thus, literary sources are also used to help researchers interpret archaeological findings.